lhotari/reactor-core/routingflux.md

 #### Each filter has to be evaluated once

-Solution: pass all active subscribers to selection function.
-Should return a list of filtered subscribers back.
+Solution: pass all active subscribers as a stream to selection function.
+Should return a stream of filtered subscribers back.
+This allows implementing optimized keyed routing when it's required, without changing the underlying basic building block. `KeyedRoutingFlux` is an example of optimized keyed routing.